 - 1 tablespoon olive oil

 - parsley or thyme to garnish optional

-Season with salt and black pepper, then add the parmesan cheese and milk, and leave to simmer for a further 2 minutes.
+- Season with salt and black pepper, then add the parmesan cheese and milk, and leave to simmer for a further 2 minutes.

-Remove from the head and transfer the soup to a blender.
-Alternatively, use a hand blender, it saves time.
+- Remove from the head and transfer the soup to a blender.
+Alternatively, use a hand blender to blend to the desired consistency.

 - Transfer the soup to the pan and leave to bubble away for 1-2 minutes.